ezosa/M3L-topic-model/README.md

-## Code for our COLING 2022 paper **Multilingual and Multimodal Topic Modelling with Pretrained Embeddings**
+## M3L-Contrast: Multilingual and Multimodal Topic Modelling with Pretrained Embeddings

+### To be presented at COLING 2022

 Code to be added soon